 - 1/2 tsp Moroccan spice

-- The Crust: In a bowl add your flour, salt & cubed butter.
+- In a bowl add your flour, salt & cubed butter.
 Mix the ingredients using your hands (or two forks) until the mixture resembles a coarse meal.

 - When it is well combined place the mixture under a mixer (preferably with a dough hook).
 Gradually add your ice cold water while mixing.
 You may not need all the water so please do add it gradually.
 Scoop the sides of the bowl with a rubber spatula each time you add some water.
 Stop adding water when the dough begins to form large clumps.